American Landscape(s) AR, 2019

 ** A term of classification for a foreign person who is a permanent resident in the United States in which he or she resides but does not have citizenship.

 ***What is also striking about this project is the manner in which a set of problematic historical paintings are not dialectically opposed (or even removed from consideration) but rather unsettled.
-This is achieved by detourning the museum’s in situ means ideological propagation – didactic labels and publications – by means of employing a virtual AR app.
+This is achieved by detouring the museum’s in situ means ideological propagation – didactic labels and publications – by means of employing a virtual AR app.
 This lets the public view the painting’s historical “colonial unconscious,” as it were, thereby surfacing the artworld’s contemporary unconscious as well.
-This nuanced approach is lacking in many likeminded art activist and art projects, hence American Landscape(s) AR’s critical, methodological strength. - Project Anywhere
+This nuanced approach is lacking in many likeminded art activist and art projects, hence American Landscape(s) AR’s critical, methodological strength. - critique from Project Anywhere

 ****Michael Kimmelman, The Accidental Masterpiece On the Art of Life and Vice Versa (Penguin Books, 2005), 176.

 ***** "Moreover, the means by which American Landscape(s) AR achieves this – a two-pronged approach of public intervention, through digital augmented reality technologies, and private documentation, through digitized collage paintings – creates new knowledges within both these imbricated genres, one technical the other aesthetic.
 Specifically, the project at once reinvests and reinvents history painting within the very means that Walter Benjamin sought to criticize painting: mechanical reproduction.
 I would therefore argue that this project deconstructs the polemical binary established between painting and mechanical reproduction – dominate since the 1980s – through which digitalize mediums have uncritically and hegemonically reigned supreme by way of painting’s presumed endgame.
 Moreover, this deconstruction is achieved (squarely within Benjamin’s own stakes and terms) through allegorical methodologies in narrative production.
-In American Landscape(s) AR, the contemporary viewer’s heart, therefore, has the potential to beat as fast as the historian-artist who critically presents them (again, Benjamin’s imperative put forth in his Theses on the Philosophy of History.)' - Project Anywhere
+In American Landscape(s) AR, the contemporary viewer’s heart, therefore, has the potential to beat as fast as the historian-artist who critically presents them (again, Benjamin’s imperative put forth in his Theses on the Philosophy of History.)' - critique from Project Anywhere